 Abe wrote a letter to the aquarium community a few days after the disaster struck.
-Click here to read the chilling account of that day and night.

 A 60mm acrylic panel broke as a result of the tsunami, causing much destruction.
 Abe however joked: “Much of the marine life from the aquarium are now living in the Pacific Ocean and are very happy.”
 Read some TripAdvisor reviews of Aquamarine Fukushima to see how highly visitors rate it after all the repair work that was carried out.

 John Hekkers, managing director of Monterey Bay Aquarium, gave some excellent advice to aquariums thinking of expanding: do thorough research first.
 In 2004, Monterey Bay Aquarium conducted robust research to determine weather adding a new wing would be beneficial.
 The research concluded that visitor numbers would initially rapidly increase, but then decrease to a level that would not sustain operating costs.

 A decision was taken to focus on making the aquarium better, rather than bigger and in the eight years that followed, the aquarium enjoyed strong attendance.
 This year it is expected to attract 1.9-million visitors.

 Lyle Squire (Pro-vision Reef Inc & Cairns Marine, Cairns, Australia): “Improving system resilience in the Australian aquarium supply industry”